MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/eventgrid-readme-pre.md

 * You must have an [Azure subscription][azure_subscription] and an Event Grid Topic resource to use this package.

 ### Install the package
-Install the Azure Event Grid client library for Python - Version 2.0.0b1 with [pip][pip]:
+Install the Azure Event Grid client library for Python with [pip][pip]:

 ```bash
 pip install azure-eventgrid